microsoft/PowerPlatformConnectors/independent-publisher-connectors/Financial Industry Regulatory Authority FINRA (Independent Publisher)/readme.md

 			- Response-Payload_Max_Size response header: Returns the current maximum payload size (in MB) returned by the API platform.
 Use to build a flexible integration that can adapt to future payload response size changes.
 Applies only to synchronous API requests.

 			- Notes:
-				- To maximize the number of records returned in a response minimize the number of fields you return and use the text/plain Accept header on  your requests whenever possible (e.g. the Equity datasets support text/plain).
+				- To maximize the number of records returned in a response minimize the number of fields you return and use the text/plain Accept header on  requests whenever possible (e.g. the Equity datasets support text/plain).
 				- API clients should count the number of records returned in each response in order to ensure all expected data is returned, and to adapt future requests if less data than expected was returned because the record and/or the response payload size limits are reached.